rreeves8/ImageClassifierAI/README.md

 Future Updates:
-  Database to store weights and biases for continued training, GUI for displaying the image and the AI's guess at what number it is Convert propogation methods to recursive alorgithims instead of for loops to properly utilize OOP
+  Database to store weights and biases for continued training, GUI for displaying the image and the AI's guess at what number it is, Convert propogation methods to recursive alorgithims instead of for loops to properly utilize OOP

 Credit: https://github.com/turkdogan/mnist-data-reader I copied this repositories mnist data reader classes to interpolate the data